 Most coregonines spawn nearshore in late-autumn, embryos incubate under ice, and hatch in spring near ice-out, when rising spring water temperatures trigger hatching (Karjalainen et al., 2019, 2015; Stockwell et al., 2009).
 Increases in air temperature and water temperatures of seasonally ice-covered lakes are projected to be greatest during the winter and spring, respectively, in response to climate change (Christensen et al., 2007; Schindler et al., 1990; Winslow et al., 2017; Ozersky et al., 2021).
 The selective pressures from elevated temperatures on embryonic and larval coregonine development and survival may lead to adaptation, but the thermal trigger for the response and the mechanism of the response are unknown.
 Consequently, quantifying the potential response and adaptive capacity of cisco to warming winter and spring water temperatures is needed.

 We experimentally evaluated how cisco embryo incubation temperatures influenced the survival and performance of hatching larvae within and between two Great Lakes cisco populations.
-We hypothesized If our hypothesis is supported, we would expect a negative relationship between embryo incubation temperature and the larval traits examined for wild cisco populations when reared artificially.
+We hypothesized that warmer, sub-optimal cisco embryo incubation temperatures decrease larval survival, growth, and critical thermal limits compared to embryo incubation temperatures that mimic cold, pre-climate change conditions.
+If our hypothesis is supported, we would expect a negative relationship between embryo incubation temperature and the larval traits examined for wild cisco populations when reared artificially.

 Methods: